ColonolNutty/s4cl-template-project/README.md

 If a question has not been answered by the Wiki or you have further questions on how to setup the Template project, how to use S4CL, or how to make your own mod, feel free to join the [discord](https://discord.gg/fdCgyXkDZb)

 Take a look at how to setup the Template Project to start working with it in the wiki [here](https://github.com/ColonolNutty/s4cl-template-project/wiki/Project-Setup)!

+## Decompile EA Python Scripts.

+1. Inside `<Project>/settings.py`, change `should_decompile_ea_scripts` to `True`
+2. If it does not exist, create a folder in your project with the name `EA`. i.e. <Project>/EA
+2. Run the `decompile_scripts.py` script
+3. It will decompile the EA scripts and put them inside of the folder: <Project>/EA/...
+4. Inside of the <Project>/EA folder, you should see four folders (base, core, generated, simulation)
+5. Highlight all four of those folders and right click them.
+Then do Mark Directory as...
+Sources Root
+6. Delete the <Project>/EA/core/enum.py file because it causes issues when attempting to compile the scripts of your own mod.

+## Decompile Scripts From Other Mods.

+1. Inside `<Project>/settings.py`, change `should_decompile_ea_scripts` to `False`
+2. Inside `<Project>/settings.py`, change `should_decompile_custom_scripts` to `True`
+2. If it does not exist, create a folder in your project with the name `decompiled`. i.e. `<Project>/custom_scripts_for_decompile`
+3. Put the script files (.pyc) of the mod you wish to decompile, inside of the `decompiled` folder.
+(Every ts4script file is a zip file and can be opened and extracted like one!)
+4. Change should_decompile_custom_scripts to True
+5. Run the `decompile.py` script
+6. It will decompile the custom scripts and put them inside of the folder: `<Project>/custom_scripts_for_decompile/...`